Vice-Chancellor and President's Awards for Excellence - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 5.2 Each recommendation is based on an assessment of the significant contributions of the staff member to the realisation of the University’s Strategic Plan and alignment with the University values.

-5.3 If the Advisory Committee concludes that more information is required to determine the recommendations to the Vice-Chancellor and President, the Advisory Committee can seek further information from the nominator or other staff deemed appropriate.
+5.3 When the Advisory Committee concludes that more information is required to determine the recommendations to the Vice-Chancellor and President, the Advisory Committee can seek further information from the nominator or other staff deemed appropriate.

 5.4 The Advisory Committee is comprised of: